home

 MCBeemers Officers

-President: Josh Grosse
+Newsleter Editor: Josh Grosse

 At about 15 years of age, an acquaintance and I rented mopeds while on holiday for a week in a resort town.
 What began as a one-day rental became a week-long ride.
 I loved the 2-wheel experience, but set it aside as a youthful holiday memory and didn't ride again until about 5 years ago.
 My touring bike is an R1150RT, which I acquired from Cathy a couple years ago.
 My commuting bike is the 400cc Yamaha scooter I've had since I started riding.